Wabinab/xenoblade-chronicles-2/src/05_poppi.md

 ---

-All worries and thoughts were long gone at Pyra's dishes. "**Oh man!
-This is delicious!**" as he scarfed down the plate.
+Delicious foods always washed away one's worries and thoughts about anything, to focus on the taste and the smell of the food.
+As he scarfed down Pyra's dishes, he exclaimed, "**Oh man!
+This is delicious!**"

-Tora similarly felt like heaven, "**Ohhh yum-yummy!** _So super_ very tasty!"
+Tora felt like heaven, "**Ohhh yum-yummy!** _So super_ very tasty!"

-Even Gramps, holding some food the size of his torso, exclaimed, "Simply.
+Gramps held and bit into the food the size of his torso, exclaimed, "Simply.
 Exquisite!
 I haven't eaten this well... in 120 years!"

 Pyra was overjoyed by their comments. "_Glad you like it!
 It seems like_ I did OK...
-I was worried I'd have gotten a little rusty over the years."
+I was worried I'd have gotten a little _rusty_ over the years."

 Rex rebutted, "**It didn't taste rusty** at all!
 Uh uh, I mean..."